Elephants in US zoos? Without breeding, future is uncertain

 In New York, the Nonhuman Rights Project filed legal papers to try to free the Asian elephant Happy from the Bronx Zoo but lost in court.
 The group then filed similar papers to try to free Fresno’s three African elephants — a mother-daughter pair and Vus’Musi — but a judge ruled against the group.

-This month, the group filed a case in an appeals court and swapped in Mabu.
-Jake Davis, an attorney for the Nonhuman Rights Project, said the case isn't over — especially since the zoo sent Vus'Musi to a zoo in San Diego so it could bring in Mabu in a bid to boost breeding.
+The group recently filed a case in an appeals court and swapped in Mabu.
+Jake Davis, an attorney for the Nonhuman Rights Project, said the case isn’t over — especially since the zoo sent Vus’Musi to a zoo in San Diego so it could bring in Mabu in a bid to boost breeding.

 “He really is their golden ticket,” Davis said.
 “Hopefully we can get him out.”